 Where is the Arch of Cabo San Lucas

 The landmark is located in Mexican Baja California Sur at the point where the Pacific meets the Sea of Cortez.
-This wondrous spot is romantically called the Land's End, for if you follow the line south, you won't step on the land all the way across the ocean until Antarctica.
+This wondrous spot is romantically called the Land's End, for if you follow the line south, you won't step on land all the way across the ocean until you'd reach Antarctica.

 How to see El Arco Cabo